zoho/zoho-iot-sdk-c/README.md

 Available Log levels:  LOG_TRACE, LOG_DEBUG, LOG_INFO, LOG_WARN, LOG_ERROR, LOG_FATAL

 To enable TLS communication to the HUB, include the following features
-- -DZSECURE_CONNECTION
+- -DZ_SECURE_CONNECTION
-- -DUSE_CLIENT_CERTS
+- -DZ_USE_CLIENT_CERTS

-Include -DUSE_CLIENT_CERTS feature to use the client certificate for connecting the device to the HUB.
+Include -DZ_USE_CLIENT_CERTS feature to use the client certificate for connecting the device to the HUB.
 - -DCRT_PARSE_MODE=REFERENCE
 The available Certificate parse mode are EMBED and REFERENCE.
 This can be used in the application program and is not required for building the library.